dmuniesa/family-wealth-tracker/README.md

 ## 🎨 Core Features

 ### 1. Account Management
-- **Create Account**: Add banking or investment accounts with name, category, currency, IBAN, and optional notes
+- **Create Account**: Add banking, investment, or debt accounts with name, category, currency, and optional notes (IBAN required only for banking/investment accounts)
-- **Edit Account**: Modify account details
+- **Edit Account**: Modify account details for all account types
 - **Delete Account**: Remove account and all associated balance history
-- **List Accounts**: Display all family accounts with easy identification via name + IBAN
+- **List Accounts**: Display all family accounts with easy identification via name (and IBAN for banking/investment accounts)
+- **Debt Tracking**: Monitor mortgages, loans, and other liabilities alongside assets

 ### 2. Balance Tracking
 - **Add Balance**: Manual entry of balance amount with date